 Adolescents and adults who are 16.5 and older are administered the WAIS-IV, which takes about 2 hours to administer (core subtests to obtain a Full Scale IQ score).
 A feedback session to discuss the results is optional (at an additional fee).
 A feedback session is highly recommended as it is usually the most helpful and valuable part of IQ testing.
 Feedback sessions can be conducted in the office or on Zoom.

-If you are interested in obtaining an IQ test for your child, please email her with your child's date of birth and then you will be provided with more information about the testing process and next available appointments (email@example.com).
+If you are interested in scheduling an IQ test for yourself or your child, please email us with your child's name and date of birth (firstname.lastname@example.org).
+You will then be provided with more information about the testing process and the next available appointments.